Skip to Main Content

 Water in a plastic bottle with squirt top, to drink and to wash off your skin or eyes+ Energy snacks+ Identification and/or emergency contact information+ Enough money for pay-phone, food, transportation+ Watch, paper, pen for accurate documentation of events+ Inhaler, epipen, insulin & several days of prescription medication+ Menstrual pads.
 Avoid using tampons - if you’re arrested you may not have a chance to change+ Basic First Aid Kit+ Wet Wipes and tissues, Shatter resistant Swimming Googles and a N95 Facemask+ Comfortable, protective shoes that you can run in+ Clothing covering all your skin to protect from sun and pepper spray exposure+ Shatter-resistant eye protection (i.e. sunglasses, swim goggles, or gas mask)+ Bandana to cover nose and mouth soaked in water, lemon juice or vinegar, it can aid in breathing during chemical exposure+ Fresh clothes in plastic bag (in case yours get contaminated by chemical weapons), A hat to protect you from the sun and from chemical weapons

-More advice on what to wear and bring from the Black Lives Matter Seattle-King County Protestor Safety Guide:
+More advice on what to wear and bring from the New York University Law School's Center on Race, Inequality & the Law and a (sadly) now defunct Black Lives Matter of Seattle King County Protestor Safety Guide.

 • Wearing all black or clothing without distinguishable logos/monograms are useful for staying anonymous.